satwik6941/ASEB-seating-arrangement/README.md

 ## 📄 Description

 The **seating_pandas** branch automates the seating arrangement process for exams at Amrita Vishwa Vidyapeetham, Bangalore.
 By uploading a CSV file, the code generates the seating arrangement efficiently and accurately.
 This project supports the arrangement of seating for the seven B-Tech courses mentioned below:
-- 💻 CSE (Computer Science Engineering)
+- 💻 CSE (Computer Science and Engineering)
-- 🤖 AIE (Artificial Intelligence Engineering)
+- 🤖 AIE (Artificial Intelligence and Engineering)
 - 📊 AID (Artificial Intelligence and Data Science)
 - 📡 ECE (Electrical and Communication Engineering)
 - ⚡ EEE (Electrical and Electronics Engineering)